Best Ways You Can Demonstrate a Strong Work Ethic

 How Do You Gain a Strong Work Ethic If It Doesn’t Come Naturally to You?

 If the siren song of your iPhone is too much for you to handle, and you find yourself checking messages rather than working, you may think you’re a hopeless case, but you’re not.
-You just need to fake it until you make it.
+You just need to plan how to accomplish tasks.
 Here are five suggestions:

 - Turn your phone off and store it in your desk drawer.

-- Make a list of tasks you need to do and stick to them—not anything else until you've completed the list.
-Place this list where you will see it.
+- Make a list of tasks you need to do and stick to them—don't do anything else until you've completed the list.
+Place this list where you'll see it.

 - Ask your coworkers to say something if you’re off task.
 You don't need to ask them to say something like "get back to work."
 You can use a simple code word: "Task, Heidi."